espruino/EspruinoTools/README.md

                                changes and upload again if it does.
   -p,--port /dev/ttyX
   -p,--port aa:bb:cc:dd:ee : Specify port(s) or device addresses to connect to
-  -b baudRate              : Set the baud rate of the serial connection
+  -d deviceName            : Connect to the first device with a name containing deviceName -b baudRate              : Set the baud rate of the serial connection
-                               No effect when using USB, default: 9600 --no-ble                 : Disables Bluetooth Low Energy (using the 'noble' module) --list                   : List all available devices and exit -t,--time                : Set Espruino's time when uploading code --config key=value       : Set internal Espruino config option -o out.js                : Write the actual JS code sent to Espruino to a file -ohex out.hex            : Write the JS code to a hex file as if sent by E.setBootCode -n                       : Do not connect to Espruino to upload code
+                               No effect when using USB, default: 9600 --no-ble                 : Disables Bluetooth Low Energy (using the 'noble' module) --list                   : List all available devices and exit --listconfigs            : Show all available config options and exit --config key=value       : Set internal Espruino config option -t,--time                : Set Espruino's time when uploading code -o out.js                : Write the actual JS code sent to Espruino to a file -ohex out.hex            : Write the JS code to a hex file as if sent by E.setBootCode -n                       : Do not connect to Espruino to upload code